IS-Saja/StoryTeller-AI-Models/README.md

-# Short Story Generation Project using Hugging Face and Gradio
+# Short Story Generation using Hugging Face and Gradio

 ## Project Description
 This project aims to develop an application that dynamically generates short stories based on a title entered by the user and the selection of an appropriate model for text generation.
 The project leverages pre-trained models from Hugging Face and allows the user to experiment with different AI models to create creative text outputs in an interactive way.